jackyzha0/jackyzha0.github.io/content/thoughts/Knowledge Argument.md

 This is quite similar to Thomas Nagel's Bat Argument[^3].
 Despite everything that Mary knows about seeing colour, she doesn't know what it is like to *see* colour.

-Specifically, the Knowledge Argument relies on knowledge that is explicit or codified and can be communicated via language.
-I argue that, conceptually, one cannot 'know' all there is to know about seeing colour through purely linguistically communicated language.
+Specifically, the Knowledge Argument relies on knowledge that is explicit or codified and can be communicated via [[thoughts/language|language]].
+I argue that, conceptually, one cannot 'know' all there is to know about seeing colour through purely linguistically communicated [[thoughts/language|language]].
 I refer to this 'linguistically unknowable' knowledge as tacit knowledge.

 We first examine three different kinds of knowledge[^4]: